If you want to become a great speaker or trainer a major public speaking tip you should note is that that you must know WHAT to do and WHAT not to do.

 Ask questions.
 Make jokes.
 Make the training a conversation between yourself and your students.
-Not only will this make your training more engaging and keep the audience’s attention, you’ll also be creating a deeper relationship with your students and enhancing your business.
+Not only will this make your training more engaging and keep the audience’s attention, but you’ll also be creating a deeper relationship with your students and enhancing your business.

 There’s one method I use to do this with my audience.
 It’s considered “super learning” and I teach you how to use it on my brand new web class, “Teach And Get Rich,” that you can attend for free when you click here.

 Ready To Take The Next Step?